serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

         cors: true
 ```

-Now, any http post event on path `/graphql` will trigger the `graphql` Lambda function, and will be handled by `graphqlHandler`.
+Now, any HTTP POST event on the path `/graphql` will trigger the `graphql` Lambda function, and will be handled by `graphqlHandler`.

 ### Step 2: Configure the Lambda function (Apollo-Server-Lambda)